mvh70/teamshots/docs/features.md

 - Credits roll over month-to-month
 - Download history
 - Language preference (EN/ES)

+#### Authentication UX (clarifications)
+- OTP resend is throttled server-side (30s per email) and shows a visible cooldown + success message when a new code is sent
+- Magic-link verify screen displays the destination email when available (e.g., `?email=`)
+- Lightweight client events are emitted for signin success/error and magic-link send/error (can be wired to analytics later)

 ### 7. Internationalization
 - **Languages:** English & Spanish